loganthx/LQ_Diffusion/README.md

 # LQ_Diffusion
 Sampling Liquid Crystal Textures with Denoising Diffusion Probabilistic Models

-Using Improved Diffusion as benchmark, we tested on our novel dataset liquid crystals.
-We discovered that the linear schedules lead to better losses later in training for our dataset.
+Using Improved Diffusion as a benchmark, we evaluated our approach on a novel liquid crystal dataset.
+We observed that linear noise schedules yield lower losses in the later stages of training for this dataset.

 Generated Textures (linear schedule):